guptha23/Spam-Classification/README.md

 # Spam-Classification
-Spam Classification using Multinomial Naive Bayesian Classifier.
+Spam Classification using Multinomial Naive Bayesian Classifier and BERT Embeddings using BERT as a service.